domseb/considered.design/_projects/01-designing-learner-centered-tools.md

 numero: 01
 context: product
-problem: Designing flows around students
+problem: Creating a user centered narrative
-matter: better learning design tools.
+matter: an engaging learning platform.

 image: /assets/projects/aelp/flow-1.jpg
-role: Design Lead, responsible for designing and testing new features, and leading product offsites to explore new areas.
+role: Design Lead, responsible for concept iteration through to testing.
+Lead product offsites, and some but not all final pixels.
 team: Working directly with Product Manager, senior product stakeholders, our UI designer and of course our users.
 link1url: https://www.smartsparrow.com/
 link1name: Smart Sparrow